futuresoft-dev-eng/futuresoft-dev-eng/README.md

 - 👋 Hi, I’m @futuresoft-dev-eng
-- 👀 I’m interested in coding and programming
+- 👀 I’m interested in designing and programming
 - 🌱 I’m currently learning more skills to improve
-- 💞️ I’m looking to collaborate on various programmers who is kind enough to teach me
+- 💞️ I’m looking to collaborate on various programmers who is kind and patient enough to teach me
-- 📫 How to reach me ---
+- 📫 How to reach me ---https://www.linkedin.com/in/domingoroseann/

 <!---
 futuresoft-dev-eng/futuresoft-dev-eng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.